RedisLabs/redislabs-docs/content/rs/clusters/monitoring/prometheus-integration.md

     1. To start the containers, run: `docker compose up -d`
     1. To check that all the containers are up, run: `docker ps`
-    1. In your browser, login to Prometheus at http://localhost:9090 to make sure the server is running.
+    1. In your browser, sign in to Prometheus at http://localhost:9090 to make sure the server is running.
     1. Select **Status** and then **Targets** to check that Prometheus is collecting data from the Redis Enterprise cluster.

         {{<image filename="images/rs/prometheus-target.png" alt="The Redis Enterprise target showing that Prometheus is connected to the Redis Enterprise Cluster.">}}{{< /image >}}